Student Research Competition

 Who is eligible for funding?

-Students eligible to compete at SJSU and at the CSU-wide competition are undergraduate and graduate students currently enrolled as well as alumni/alumnae who received their degrees in Spring (May 2016), Summer (August 2016), or Fall (December 2016) of prior academic year are eligible.
-The research presented should be appropriate to the student’s discipline and career goals.
+Students eligible to compete at SJSU and at the CSU-wide competition are undergraduate and graduate students currently enrolled as well as alumni/alumnae who received their degrees in Spring (May 2017), Summer (August 2017), or Fall (December 2017) of the prior academic year are eligible.
+The research presented should be appropriate to the student's discipline and career goals.
+Proprietary research is excluded.
 Each college may send forward a total of four student projects (undergraduate and/or graduate) representing outstanding research or creative activity.
-The research presented should be appropriate to the student’s discipline and career goals.
-Proprietary research is excluded.

 Divisions of Competition